skyflyer/qhttp/README.md

 # Installation

-* Install using Homebrew: `brew install qhttp`
+* Install using Homebrew: `brew install skyflyer/homebrew-skyflyer-tap/qhttp`
 * Download [binary](https://github.com/skyflyer/qhttp/releases/download/v0.1.0/qhttp.v0.1.0.zip) and extract.
-Copy to `/usr/local/bin`.
+Copy to `/usr/local/bin` or somewhere else on your `$PATH`.

 ## From source

 1. `go get github.com/skyflyer/qhttp`

+## How to use

 1. Execute `qhttp` from a directory you wish to serve.

+If you want to use a different listening port, use `qhttp -port 3000` to listen on port 3000.